 Similarly, we are also supportive of recent discussions on a pluri-lateral agreement in services.
 Services trade is an area of enormous potential within the transatlantic space, but also in many other markets.
-US and EU companies are world class providers of many services, and we would encourage the US and EU to support efforts for a pluri-lateral agreement on services.
+Similarly we are supportive of the conclusion of the WTO agreement on trade facilitation and recent efforts for a pluri-lateral agreement on services.